Friday, March 29, 2019

 "AN AFRO BRAND OUT TO CONQUER THE WORLD..."

-WROTE "LE MONDE"* OF ITS MIX OF AFRICAN MARKET SIGNS, WAX PRINT DESIGNS, POP ART AND COMICS
+WROTE "LE MONDE"* OF THE MIX OF AFRICAN MARKET SIGNS, WAX PRINT DESIGNS, POP ART AND COMICS

 Ibrahim, vendor